Parameterized Complexity of Efficient Sortation: Introduction

-In their recent work, Van Dyk, Klause, Koenemann and Megow~\cite{VanDyk_2023} have shown that the task of optimizing parcel sortation in a logistical network can be modeled as a surprisingly ``clean'' digraph problem.
-Indeed, if one models the network as a digraph $D$ and each commodity as $(s_i, t_i, P_i)$ where $P_i$ is an $s_i$-$t_i$-path in $D$, the aim is to find a \emph{sorting network}\footnote{These logistical networks should not be confused with sorting networks to sort sets of numbers \cite{AjtaiKS83}.} ---a subgraph of the transitive closure of $D$---with minimum outdegree.
-The sorting network captures the information of sort points at each node: which downstream nodes that the node has a sort point for.
+In their recent article, Van Dyk, Klause, Koenemann and Megow~\cite{VanDyk_2023} have shown that the task of optimizing parcel sortation in a logistical network can be modeled as a surprisingly ``clean'' digraph problem.
+Indeed, if one represents the network as a digraph $D$ and each commodity as $(s_i, t_i, P_i)$ where $P_i$ is an $s_i$-$t_i$-path in $D$, the aim is to find a \emph{sorting network}\footnote{These logistical networks should not be confused with number sorting networks~\cite{AjtaiKS83}.}---a subgraph of the transitive closure of $D$---with minimum outdegree.
+The sorting network captures the information of sort points at each node: in particular, it specifies the downstream nodes that the node has a sort point for.
 As we want to control the number of sort points at each node, this translates to the objective of minimizing the outdegree.
-While Van Dyk, Klause, Koenemann and Megow~\cite{VanDyk_2023} primarily focused their work on the lower-level optimization task of computing the sorting plans when the physical routes of the commodities are fixed, in this work we additionally consider the higher-level optimization task where we can determine the routes as well as sort points.
-This gives rise to the following two problem formulations\footnote{For purely complexity-theoretic reasons, here we consider the decision variants; all algorithmic results obtained in this article are constructive and can also solve the corresponding optimization tasks.}:
+Van Dyk, Klause, Koenemann and Megow~\cite{VanDyk_2023} primarily focused their work on the task of computing the sorting plans when the physical routes of the commodities are fixed.
+In particular, they established \nphardness even when the underlying undirected graph is a star and obtained several polynomial time algorithms for restricted classes of instances, including an exact algorithm if all commodities start at the same vertex and approximation algorithms for various cases where the underlying network is a tree.

+In this work we consider both the lower-level optimization task with fixed physical routes as well as the higher-level optimization task where we can determine the routes and sort points.
+This gives rise to the following two problem formulations, where $\T(D)$ denotes the transitive closure of a directed graph $D$: